centaretraining/azuretraining/04-web-apps.md

     $resourceGroupName = "$env:username-lunch-webapp-rg"
     ```

     > The $env variable is a built in Powershell value that allows you to access system information.
-Here you are using it to get your Windows user name to make your resource group name is unique in case you are sharing a subscription with other class members.
+Here you are using it  (`$env:username`) to get your Windows user name to make your resource group name is unique in case you are sharing a subscription with other class members.
 -->

 2. Create an App Service Plan using the Standard tier.